Renewable energy solutions for a better world

-Utillix Pty Ltd has created a Mapping Application for underground utilities and services.
+Utillix has created a mapping application for underground utilities and services.
 The applications concept is based around a real-time visual presentation of underground infrastructure.
-Utillix can quickly convert out-dated black and white drawings into a user friendly colour-coded, real-time format to mobile phones and tablets.
-Users can also do their own 2D draw, upload photos & videos, provide geolocation, upload project documentation and make utilities live in real-time.
+Utillix can quickly convert outdated black and white drawings into a user friendly colour-coded, real-time format to mobile phones and tablets.
+Users can also do their own 2D drawings, upload photos and videos, provide geolocation, upload project documentation and make utilities live in real-time.

 Presented by: Connor Hughes – Chief Technology Officer, Utillix

 Chief Technology Officer, Utillix